eshaiju/eshaiju.github.io/source/_posts/2016-01-28-create-rails-application-from-edge-version-rails-5-0-beta.markdown

 {%endcodeblock %}
 The --force flag will allow Rails to overwrite our Gemfile, and the --dev flag tells Rails to point to the edge version of Rails that we just bundled.
 <br/>
-Thats it, now we will have a brand new Rails application with Edge Version.
+That's it, now we will have a brand new Rails application with Edge Version.
 	</div>
 </div>